 Both parties must give voluntary, informed written consent to participate in the informal resolution process.
 To reach an informal resolution, the Title IX Coordinator will initiate whatever steps he or she deems appropriate to effect an informal resolution of the complaint acceptable to both parties.
 If a satisfactory resolution is reached through this informal process, the resolution will be documented and signed by both parties.
 If both parties sign the resolution, they may not then pursue the formal resolution process (i.e., the investigation, hearing, and appeal processes described below).
 If these efforts are unsuccessful or if the complainant or respondent do not accept the informal resolution, the formal resolution process may commence.
-The complainant or respondent may request to end the informal process at any time to begin the formal resolution process at any time prior to a determination.
+The complainant or respondent may request to end the informal process at any time to begin the formal resolution process.
+The complainant may request to end the informal or formal process at any time prior to a determination.
 The University seeks to conclude the informal resolution process within 30 days of the parties deciding to utilize this process, however, the process may be extended for good cause.